-Like any metal, aluminum does carry a slightly higher risk of releasing toxins into your vapor over time.
+Like any metal, aluminum does carry a slightly higher risk of releasing toxins into your vapour over time.
 Purists often recommend ceramic over aluminum for this reason, but it’s important to note that while aluminum’s boiling point may be far lower than ceramic’s, it’s still much higher than any temperature it’s likely to reach inside your vaporizer.
-If you want the best temperature stability and vapor consistency, you can be confident that an aluminum element will deliver the results with minimal risks to your health.
+If you want the best temperature stability and vapour consistency, you can be confident that an aluminum element will deliver the results with minimal risks to your health.

 Glass: There is only one vaporizer on the market today that uses a glass heating element – the Vapolution.
 Glass performs basically the same as ceramic but with the obvious drawbacks of being fragile and quick to tarnish.

 Different vaporizers will have different methods of temperature selection and control.
 We usually recommend units with digital temperature displays for beginners or those who vaporize for a specific effect, as these machines will generally regulate temperature more accurately.
 These units are more expensive than machines with an analog dial, but they do provide the best accuracy and control when heating your herbs.